pervasivesystems/smart-plant/README.md

 The plant will be perfectly fed accordingly to the surroundings variables and the user will be always kept up to date.

-## Features
+## Main Features
-1. Smart Plant waters the plant or flower automatically based on the type of plant.
+1. **Auto Water**: Smart Plant waters the plant or flower automatically based on the type of plant.
-2. Smart Plant Bot sends you a Telegram message when some parameter is not good.
+2. **Alert Notification**: Smart Plant Bot sends you a Telegram message when some parameter is not good.
-3. In every moment you can check the current and the previous statuses of the plant/flower.
+3. **Check Status**: In every moment you can check the current and the previous statuses of the plant/flower.